-- Full price: 1. cat: 70 EUR, 2. cat: 66 EUR, 3. cat: 59 EUR
+- Full price: 1. cat: 73 EUR, 2. cat: 69 EUR, 3. cat: 62 EUR

-- Students: 1. cat: 68 EUR, 2. cat: 64 EUR, 3. cat: 56 EUR
+- Students: 1. cat: 71 EUR, 2. cat: 67 EUR, 3. cat: 60 EUR

 After the concert a host or hostess will escort you to the pier when the boat departs at 22.00.

-Getting there: tram 2 or H7 HÉV/suburban railway Közvágóhíd stop, tram 1 Rákóczi híd stop
+Getting there: tram 2 or H7 HÉV/suburban railway Müpa-Nemzeti Színház stop, tram 1 Rákóczi híd stop

 Tel: (+36 1) 555 3000

-The organ of the Béla Bartók National Concert Hall was made in 2006 by the Pécsi Orgonaépítő Manufaktúra and Mühleisen Orgelbau Stuttgart.
+The unique and famous organ of the Palace of Arts is in the Béla Bartók National Concert Hall and was made by the Pécsi Orgonaépítő Manufaktúra and Mühleisen Orgelbau Stuttgart in 2006 .

 The world-renowned 5-manual instrument has